 This quirky little apartment in the heart of Shumaysani comes with stylish interiors and an unbeatable location.
 You’ll find some great budget-friendly restaurants and bars right on your doorstep.
 The flat sleeps up to 6 guests in 3 bedrooms and comes with all the comforts of home.
 Plus, the rooftop comes with a private terrace.

 Jordan is one of the most expensive countries in the Middle East, so those traveling on a budget will need to watch their spending here.
 Thankfully, there are some great hostels to help save you some cash.
-The Cabin Hostel is our top pick, as it offers pod-style beds to give you some privacy during your stay.
+The Wanderers Hostel is our top pick, as it offers super comfy beds to give a place to rest your head at night and wake up fully recharged.
 It also comes with incredible reviews, so you can be assured of a fantastic visit.

 Luxury Hotel in Amman: Bristol Hotel